-We are dependent on the efforts of Marc Holliday, our chief executive officer, and Andrew Mathias, our president.
+We are dependent on the efforts of Marc Holliday, SL Green's chief executive officer, and Andrew Mathias, SL Green's president.
 These officers have employment agreements which expire in January 2013 and December 2013, respectively.
 A loss of the services of either of these individuals could adversely affect our operations.